Are you OK with cookies?

 Support to develop and progress

-We support staff throughout their career to build their knowledge and experience, to help them grow in their current role or to progress.
-This can include:
+We’ll support you throughout your career to build your knowledge and experience, to help you grow in your current role or to progress.

-• Rotation: You’ll continue working at your current grade, gaining experience in a specialist department or a different category prison or youth offending institution
+• you’ll continue working at your current grade, gaining experience in a specialist department or a different category prison or Young Offender Institution

-• Temporary deployment: Staff can expand their skills, for example, working on change projects or to help shape policy in another unit or prison
+• staff can expand their skills, for example, working on change projects or to help shape policy in another unit or prison